 As a result, select a vacuum that is tailored for your flooring.
 Vacuums designed for hard floors will almost certainly be ineffective on carpets (and vice versa).
 This is due to the fact that their brush heads are different and will not operate on floors that are not suitable for their bristles.

 There are two possibilities if your home has various floors.
-You could buy a multi-floor vacuum, or you could invest in the appropriate attachments, which we’ll go over in more depth later.
+You could buy a multi-floor vacuum, or you could invest in the appropriate attachments, which I’ll go over in more depth later.

 How Much Your Pets Shed